dovidbaum/summer_2018_website/README.md

 office@mdbootstrap.com

 ## Bugs and Improvements to be had
 * Frogger needs to be fixed for mobile screens.
+    * arrow keys only display correctly on localhost, on top right as oppose to bottom right
+    * Canvas takes unique style versus localhost
+    * You Win! screen is off centered
+    * screen freezes when get jit on mobile screen, create a restart button after you fix arrow keys
 * Shortest path Randomize button reloads the entire page, have it just reload the Canvas.
 * Frogger page style is overridden and therefore not consistent with the rest of the website.
 * Playlist app barely works on mobile.